runeharlyk/SpotMicroESP32-Leika/docs/motion_system.md

 ## 8-phase crawl gait

-The 8-phase crawl gait works by lifting one leg at a time while shifting its body weight away from the leg.
+The 8-phase crawl gait works by lifting one leg at a time while shifting the body weight away from that leg.

-As the name implies, the gait consist of 8 discrete phases, which represents which feet should be contact the ground or be in swing.
+As the name implies, the gait consists of 8 discrete phases, which represent which feet should be in contact with the ground or in swing.

 At each time step the phase time $t\in [0,1]$ is updated.
 When $t\geq 1$ the phase index is updated and phase time is reset.